-Persons subjected to an abridgement of their First and Fourteenth Amendment rights by Wisconsin's extreme partisan gerrymander should not be denied a remedy simply because redistricting is inevitably a political process.
-In our constitutional system, legislative majorities cannot use their broad powers to draw district lines to nullify the essential premises of our Constitution's system of self-government.
-Because Wisconsin's extreme and durable partisan gerrymander subordinates adherents of one political party, burdens their representational rights, and dilutes and degrades their right to vote, the district court's judgment should be affirmed.
+Persons subjected to an abridgement of their First and Fourteenth Amendment rights by an extreme partisan gerrymander should not be denied a remedy simply because redistricting is inevitably a political process.
+In our constitutional system, legislative majorities cannot use their broad powers to draw district lines to nullify the essential premises of our system of self-government.
+Because the partisan gerrymanders in these cases subordinate adherents of one political party, burden their representational rights, and dilute and degrade their right to vote, the judgments below should be affirmed.